Rosemarie Koczy: Art

 Concentrating upon tapestry, she mounted two solo museum exhibitions in Geneva (1970 and 1979); she produced more than seventy fiber works in fifteen years.
 During this time she also met Peggy Guggenheim, who commissioned a tapestry from her and introduced her to Thomas Messer, then-curator of the Guggenheim Museum.

 In the mid 1970s she began her works dealing with the Holocaust.
-In 1980, Koczy accepted a fellowship to the MacDowell Colony and started creating pen-and-ink drawings memorializing Holocaust victims.
+In 1980, Koczy accepted the first of two fellowships to the MacDowell (artists' residency and workshop) organisation and started creating pen-and-ink drawings memorializing Holocaust victims.
 She had created more than 12,000 of these drawings before her death.
 In her later years Koczy insisted they be shown only accompanied by a statement in English, French, and German which begins:

 "The drawings I make every day are titled 'I Weave You A Shroud.'
 They are burials I offer to those I saw die in the camps."

 She also completed hundreds of paintings, wood sculptures, and other works on the subject.

 She was the first female recipient of the Francis Greenburger Award, chosen and presented by Thomas Messer at the Guggenheim in 1986.